zhchbin/DN/README.md

 ![](http://ww4.sinaimg.cn/large/7184df6bgw1epjm0z1b21j20bh0a0js3.jpg)

-*NOTE: currently this project is only a proof of concept.
-It just work, but the performance didn't tested yet.*
+*NOTE: currently this project is only a proof of concept.*

 ## Usage